IdleEndeavor/blog/_pages/about.md

 ---

 Hello there!
-I’m Joshu, a Freelance Graphic Designer and Blogger.
+I’m Josh, a Freelance Graphic Designer and Blogger.
 I love Computers, anything to do with Business and Productivity.
 This Blog is a collection of my thoughts and everything I learn throughout my Idle Endeavors in Life.

 > "Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth"